 After reaching the lighthouse area, we turned back and walked the trail along the treeline.
 It was a really pleasant walk through a very special part of Ohio.

-- TrekOhio: Headlands Beach State Park
+- TrekOhio: Headlands Beach State Park — The state park is next to the preserve.

 - Wikipedia: Equisetum hyemale